Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Hyperparameter Selection

 \section{Hyperparameter Selection}

 The vsPAIR framework requires tuning several hyperparameters for training.
 Parameter estimation for scientific machine learning is an extensive area of research and largely outside the scope of this paper.
-However, we provide a limited analysis of how the hyperparameters affect model behavior; more robust statistical analysis and tuning methodologies remain a topic for future studies.
-We assume a similar set up to the one used in \Cref{sec:MNIST} with a few modifications--in particular, we assign equally sized latent spaces for both the QoI and observation set at 784, use $\lambda_b = 0$ to emphasize the relationship between the hypeprior and sparsity, and only train the models for 25 epochs.
-Empirically, we found that the performance of vsPAIR was generally robust to varied hyperparameters.
+However, we provide a limited analysis of how the hyperparameters affect model behavior; more robust statistical analysis and tuning methodologies remain a topic for future studies. {To emulate a realistic setup, we conduct our study on the CT example from \Cref{subsec:CT} with smaller latent spaces: $2{,}048$ and $512$ for the QoI and observation respectively.}

-Through extensive trials varying the ratio $\lambda_1 / \lambda_2$, we found training remained stable and produced reasonable results up to a ratio of roughly $100$.
-As a baseline, $\lambda_1$ and $\lambda_2$ in were fixed at $1$ and $0.1$, respectively.
-This choice reflects the relative importance of $x$ over $y$--we are more interested in the reconstructive and latent space properties of the QoI ($x$) over the observation ($y$) and thus we emphasize the loss of the sVAE for $x$ in training.

-We now consider the term $\lambda_\rho \mathcal{L}(\rho ; \alpha_0, \beta_0)$.
-The effects of varying the pair ($\alpha_0, \beta_0$), which characterize the beta hyperprior distribution, are more interesting than the weight term $\lambda_\rho$ and so we focus our analysis on the former.
-Recall that $\rho$ is the probability of an index being active which is pushed towards the maximally-likely value under this hyperprior in training.
-For simplicity, we assume $\alpha_0, \beta_0 \geq 1$ which corresponds to a unimodal distribution.
+Through extensive trials varying the ratio $\lambda_1 / \lambda_2$, we found { that training remained stable with respect to these parameters.
+As a baseline, $\lambda_1$ and $\lambda_2$ were fixed at $1$ and $0.3$ respectively, and $\lambda_b = 0$. } Our first study considers the term $\lambda_\rho \mathcal{L}(\rho ; \alpha_0, \beta_0)$.
+The effects of varying the pair ($\alpha_0, \beta_0$), which characterize the Beta distribution, are more interesting than the weight term $\lambda_\rho$ and so we focus our analysis on the former.
+Recall that $\rho$ is the probability of an index being active which is pushed towards the maximally-likely value under this parameterization in training.
 The mean is given by $\frac{\alpha_0}{\alpha_0 + \beta_0}$, and thus the higher the ratio of $\alpha_0$ to $\beta_0$, the closer the mean of this distribution is to $1$.
 Thus, we suspect that the magnitude of the ratio $\frac{\alpha_0}{\alpha_0 + \beta_0}$ should influence the observed level of sparsity in the latent representations of $\hat{z}_x$.
 In particular, a smaller ratio corresponds fewer active indices (sparsity); a larger ratio corresponds to a higher number of active indices (less sparsity).